earthcube/earthcube_utilities/summarize/README.md

 * Geocodes Stack
 * glcon
 * python > 3.3
-* the nabu configuration file that was used to load the data
+* the nabu configuration file that was used to load the data to the graphstore

 ## INSTALL